 The Yurok Tribe's relinquishment and release of claims set forth in (i) above shall not be in force or effect until the date on which the Secretary publishes a statement of findings in the Federal Register that certain conditions precedent that benefit the Tribe have been fulfilled.
 The Tribe's relinquishment and release shall be effective from the date of publication of this notice.
+Reference in Section 15.3.6 to Appendix C-2 means the version of Appendix C-2 adopted by the Klamath Basin Coordinating Council on June 17, 2011, or such other version of Appendix C-2 approved by the KBCC, and the KBCC representatives of the Secretary, and the Yurok Tribe consistent with Section 4.1.2.B.
 These conditions precedent are as follows: